lhcb/starterkit-lessons/self-guided-lessons/htcondor-more-options.md

 +JobFlavour = "microcentury"
 ```

-There are seven possible job flavours that one can use:
+There are seven possible job flavours that one can use, with the default being `espresso`:

 ```
 espresso     = 20 minutes